dalenguyen/firebase-wordpress-docs/docs/save-data-realtime-firestore.rst

 From that you can create a sample form in Contact tab.
 The hidden fields are important.

++ [hidden collectionName "users"]  -> collection name is users.
++ [hidden documentId "1"] -> it will override the document id 1.
+This field is optional.
-[hidden collectionName "users"]  -> collection name is users [hidden databaseType "firestore"] -> data will be saved in firestore [hidden arrayType "hobbies,food"] -> array data should be added to arrayType field
++ [hidden databaseType "firestore"] -> data will be saved in firestore.
++ [hidden arrayType "hobbies,food"] -> array data should be added to arrayType field.
+This field is optional.
++ [hidden dateType "dateOfBirth"] -> will save as ISO string type.
+This field is optional.

 .. code-block:: bash

     [hidden collectionName "users"]
+    [hidden documentId "1"]
     [hidden databaseType "firestore"]
     [hidden arrayType "hobbies,food"]
     [hidden dateType "dateOfBirth"]